Skip to content

 Most German contracts are unbefristet (open-ended, no end date).
 The landlord can only terminate for very specific reasons (own use, major renovation, repeated rent default).

-Things to check before signing:
+Other things to check before signing:

 • Kaltmiete and Nebenkosten: are the numbers what you expected?